College of Health Professions

 What happens after I apply?

 Each year, highly qualified applicants will be emailed by mid-January with an invitation for our PhD Interview Day.
-Our PhD Interview Days are held virtually through Zoom in early February.
+Our PhD Interview Days are held virtually through Zoom in late January to early February.
 Offers for admission are extended individually by faculty members beginning in mid-February.

 Can I visit RFUMS in-person before applying to see the department and campus?